To cover a permutohedron

 Our proof of Theorem~\ref{general} requires surface-level knowledge of complex algebraic geometry.
 We refer the reader to the first section of \cite{griffiths1978principles} and the first chapter of \cite{forster1981lectures} for an introduction.
 Given a covering map $f: X \to Y$ and a base point $y \in Y$, the \textit{monodromy action} of the fundamental group $\pi_1(Y,y)$ on the fiber $f^{-1}(y)$ is as follows: we can always lift a loop representing $\ell \in \pi_1(Y,y)$ starting at a point $x \in f^{-1}(y)$; the image of $x$ under the action of $\ell$ is the ending point of this lifting, and the monodromy theorem guarantees this ending point is well-defined.
 To avoid wordiness in our proof, ``near'' a point means ``on some neighborhood of'' that point.

 \begin{proof}[Proof of Theorem~\ref{general}]

-Let $V \subset \mathbb{C}^n$ be the analytic variety (not necessarily irreducible) defined by the vanishing of polynomials $S_d(\textbf{x}) - S_d(A)$ for $d \in [n-1]$.
+Let $V \subset \mathbb{C}^n$ be the algebraic variety (not necessarily irreducible) defined as the set of common zeroes of the polynomials $S_d(\textbf{x}) - S_d(A)$ for $d \in [n-1]$.
 Note that all vertices of $P_A$ are on $V$.
 It suffices to prove that $V$ is irreducible and one-dimensional (over $\mathbb{C}$).
-Indeed, a hyperplane $H$ in $\mathbb{R}^n$ can also be regarded as a hyperplane in $\mathbb{C}^n$.
+If this is the case, the degree of the curve $V$ will be at most the product of the degrees of the defining polynomials, which is $(n-1)!$.
+A hyperplane $H$ in $\mathbb{R}^n$ can also be regarded as a hyperplane in $\mathbb{C}^n$.
 Given that $V$ is an irreducible curve, $V \cap H$ either equals $V$ or has dimension zero.
 In the former case, all vertices of $P_A$ are contained in $H$, which implies $H = H_A$.
-In the latter case, we have $|V \cap H| \leq (n-1)!$ by B\'ezout's theorem.
-Hence, a hyperplane different from $H_A$ contains at most $(n-1)!$ vertices of $P_A$.
-Since $P_A$ has $n!$ vertices, its vertex cover must have size at least $n$.
+In the latter case, we have $|V \cap H| \leq \deg(V)\leq (n-1)!$ by B\'ezout's theorem.

 We consider the holomorphic function $f: V \to \mathbb{C}$ such that $f(x_1,x_2,\dots,x_n) = x_1x_2\dots x_n$.
 Let $R_y$ be the collection of $n$ roots (possibly repeated) of the equation $F_A(z) + (-1)^{n} y = 0$ for fixed $y \in \mathbb{C}$.
 Importantly, the preimage $f^{-1}(y)$ consists of all permutations of $R_y$.
 In particular, $|f^{-1}(y)| < \infty$ for all $y \in \mathbb{C}$.
 This means any irreducible component of $V$ has dimension at most one.
 Because the roots of a polynomial vary continuously as a function of the coefficients (see e.g. \cite{harris1987shorter}), $V$ does not have isolated points, so $V$ is purely one-dimensional.
 It suffices to prove $V$ is irreducible.